rhdtownsend/msg/docs/source/ref-guide/fortran-interface.rst

 in the directory :file:`$MSG_DIR/include`, and executables should be linked against :file:`$MSG_DIR/lib/libfmsg.so` (Linux) or :file:`$MSG_DIR/lib/libfmsg.dylib` (MacOS).
-To simplify this process, a script :file:`$MSG_DIR/scripts/fmsg_link` is provided that writes the appropriate linker commands to standard output.
-This script can be used to compile/link a program with :command:`gfortran` as follows:
+To simplify this process, a set of `pkgconf <http://pkgconf.org/>`__ package definition files are provided in the :file:`$MSG_DIR/lib/pkgconfig` subdirectory.
+These files can be used to compile/link a program with :command:`gfortran` as follows:

 .. code-block:: console

-   $ gfortran -o myprogram myprogram.f90 -I $MSG_DIR/include `$MSG_DIR/scripts/fmsg_link`
+   $ gfortran -o myprogram myprogram.f90 `pkgconf --with-path=$MSG_DIR/lib/pkgconfig --cflags --libs fmsg`